The browser is ubiquitous, contentious, and the one app that everybody uses on every kind of hardware imaginable. Here's how we gauge performance.

 (Credit: Screenshot by Seth Rosenblatt/CNET)

 Each of these three tests uses a different standard.
 FishIE Tank, for example, lets the tester set the number of fish on the screen.
 The test will then show you in how many frames per second they can be rendered.
+Microsoft Chalkboard runs a series of timed tests on HTML5 panning, zooming, and scaling.
+Faster is better.

 Facebook Ringmark checks HTML5 feature support, geared for the needs of the mobile browser.
 Nevertheless, it works well on desktops and provides a good and rare point of comparison between desktop and mobile.